 The RN spin machine is being put into high gear, much like the other service spin machines, it must be said.

-As soon as you question the CVF you are instantly labelled a Royal Air Force stooge because it’s taken as red that anything anti CVF is automatically a dastardly plot by the RAF to get rid of the Fleet Air Arm.
+As soon as you question the CVF you have instantly labelled a Royal Air Force stooge because it’s taken as read that anything anti-CVF is automatically a dastardly plot by the RAF to get rid of the Fleet Air Arm.

 To be a ‘CVF denier’ is to attract scorn, especially at Think Defence, given the many eloquent and knowledgeable Andrew that frequent the comments section!